Public housing estates in Sha Tin: Lek Yuen Estate

 Lek Yuen Estate (瀝源邨) was the first public housing estate in Sha Tin, and is built on the reclaimed land of Sha Tin Hoi, located near Wo Che Estate and Sha Tin station.
 The estate consists of seven residential blocks completed in 1975.

 Lek Yuen Estate was one of the first of a "new generation" of estates which were more self-contained with regard to the provision of amenities and shopping.
-Covered walkways allow tenants to do their shopping close to home, without relying on cars or trains.
+Covered walkways allow tenants to do their shopping close to home, without relying other modes of transportation.
 This is now a standard element of housing estate design in Hong Kong.
 When the old Sha Tin market was being demolished, many merchants were relocated to the Lek Yuen Estate shops, though some complained of comparatively "exorbitant" rents.

-The shopping centre is now owned by The Link REIT.
+The shopping centre is now owned by Link REIT.
 The estate locality has several other facilities including a market, a park, a public clinic, an entertainment building called "Sha Tin Fun City" (沙田娛樂城), and numerous schools.
 An elevated walkway runs through the estate, linking it to Sha Tin Town Centre (to the south) and Wo Che Estate (to the north).